darkprior/QPO-detection/README.md

 * numerical
 * image

 What is the motivation?
-Astronomers use old fashioned methods for estimating the confidence of QPO (e.g., [Timmer & Koenig](https://articles.adsabs.harvard.edu/pdf/1995A%26A...300..707T)).
+Astronomers use old fashioned sigma intervals for estimating the confidence of QPO (e.g., [Timmer & Koenig](https://articles.adsabs.harvard.edu/pdf/1995A%26A...300..707T)).
 This method does not detect subtle QPO, only obvious ones.
 In our research we proposed a CNN to detect such QPO and thus provide a more reliable source for estimating confidence of QPO.

 The light curve we use is shown here:
 ![Light curve](./lcall.png)